 Extended Description

-Many modern hardware and software products are built by combining multiple smaller components together into one larger entity.
-These components might be provided by external parties or otherwise unable to be modified, i.e., they are "uncontrolled."
-For example, a hardware component might be built by a separate manufacturer, or the product might use an open source library that is developed by people who have no formal contract with the product vendor.
-Alternately, a component's vendor might no longer be in business and therefore cannot provide updates or changes to the component.
+Many modern hardware and software products are built by combining multiple smaller components together into one larger entity, often during the design or architecture phase.
+For example, a hardware component might be built by a separate supplier, or the product might use an open-source software library from a third party.

 Relationships